jenesq/UFO-s/README.md

 ## Exploratory Data Analysis (EDA):

 I completed this project using R.  I was struggling with cleaning the data in R because of the inconsistancy in each column.
 Therefore, I did a majority of cleaning in Excel.
 The data columns are Date, Time, City, State, UFO Description, Comments, Region and Coordinates.
 The region variable is UFO sightings broken out by Alaska, Canada, International, States.
 Yes, Alaska is a state, but the website had the Alaska sightings in its own link so I continued the pattern.

+**NOTE:  In each section with graphs I used different code to view the data differently, because for this project I had to writeup the project in different apps and I did not want to remove all the models I built from the code.**

 After cleaning the data I reviewed my hard work with the following commands: